-Managing access to feature flags, target groups, and custom properties is essential for safely releasing features and maintaining control over application behavior.
+Managing the appropriate level of access to feature flags, target groups, and custom properties is essential for safely releasing features and maintaining control over application behavior.
 This page explains how to use CloudBees platform’s role-based access control (RBAC) system to configure custom roles specifically for feature management.
-Use this content to create custom roles that define precise permissions for individuals or teams responsible for creating, managing, or deploying feature flags.
+Use this content to create custom roles that define permissions for individuals or teams responsible for creating, managing, or deploying feature flags.

-By assigning roles with appropriate permission categories, privilege levels, and resource scopes, you can ensure that users have the right level of access, helping to reduce misconfigurations, support safe experimentation, and enforce governance policies.
+Use the examples on this page to create custom roles to manage feature flags.
+Assign custom roles with appropriate permission categories, privilege levels, and resource scopes to ensure that users have the right level of access, helping to reduce misconfigurations, support safe experimentation, and enforce governance policies.

 For a general overview of how role-based access control (RBAC) works across the platform, including concepts such as predefined roles, permission categories, and privilege levels, refer to the Role-based access control documentation. |

-As an org admin, you may need to assign full permissions for feature flags, target groups, and properties to trusted users.
+Use this example to set up a custom role for organization admins who may need full permissions for feature management approval requests, feature flags, target groups, and properties.
 This custom role grants full control across all feature management categories.

 -